Mavlishek/starter-academic/content/post/in-defence-of-qualitative-research/index.md

 subtitle: I had to move from Psychology to Computer Science to appreciate the importance of asking people, “Why”?
 date: 2021-01-17T16:18:04.332Z
+summary: I had to move from Psychology to Computer Science to appreciate the importance of asking people, “Why”?
 draft: false
 featured: false
+tags:
+  - Qualitative Studies
+categories:
+  - Research
 image:
   filename: featured
   focal_point: center